technomancy/leiningen/doc/FAQ.md

   a listing of all the dependencies that will be used and their versions, use `lein deps :tree`.
 To get the classpath use `lein classpath`.

-**Q:** What does `java.lang.NoSuchMethodError: clojure.lang.RestFn.<init>(I)V` mean?
-**A:** It means you have some code that was AOT (ahead-of-time) compiled with a different version of Clojure than the one you're currently using.
-If it persists after running `lein clean` then it is a problem with your dependencies.
-Note that for your own project that AOT compilation in Clojure is much less important than it is in other languages.
-There are a few language-level features that must be AOT-compiled to work, generally for Java interop.
-If you are not using any of these features, you should not AOT-compile your project if other projects may depend upon it.

 **Q:** I specified a dependency on version X but am getting version Y; what's up?
 **A:** One of your dependencies' dependencies has declared a dependency on a hard version range, which overrides your "soft"